 A float of Laphroaig

 Sam Ross is also renowned for his cocktail, The Penicillin, a whisky Sour with sweetened ginger juice and honey, and a float of a smoky whisky on top.
 “We don’t feel we invent drinks.
 We adapt them,” he explains as he makes his signature cocktail.
+Read how to make the Penicillin cocktail here.

 The Penicillin has 2 oz Blended Scotch like Famous Grouse, straight ginger juice stirred with granulated sugar, ¾ oz of honey as the sweetening agent, and a drizzle of a good Islay, providing a layer of smoke on top.